2017/2018 Annual Security Report

 Students must provide an emergency contact at time of admission application.
-Once it is determined that the student has been missing for a period of no more than 24 hours, the Campus Security will notify the Vice President of Student Affairs and the Vice President of Student Affairs will notify the emergency contact within 24 hours after the student is determined to be missing.
+Once it is determined that the student has been missing for a period of no more than 24 hours, the Campus Security will notify the Director of Student Services and the Director of Student Services will notify the emergency contact within 24 hours after the student is determined to be missing.
 A student's emergency contact information will be accessible only to authorized campus officials and law enforcement as appropriate.

 An individual will be considered missing if a roommate, classmate, faculty member, family member, or other campus person has not seen the person in a reasonable amount of time.
 A reasonable amount of time may vary with the time of day and information available regarding the missing person's daily schedule, habits, punctuality, and reliability.
 Individuals will also be considered missing immediately, if their absence has occurred under circumstances that are suspicious or cause concerns for their safety.
 If the initial report that a person is missing is made to a department other than the Campus Security, the staff member receiving the report will ensure that Campus Security is contacted immediately.